aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     e.
 Type 'export AWS_STS_REGIONAL_ENDPOINTS=regional'

     f.
 You can now type pcluster commands like ‘pcluster list-official-images’ and 'pcluster create-cluster'.
 Note that when creating a cluster from an instance in a private subnet (which is what we are doing) you will need to add the suppress validators command in create-cluster.
-For example, pcluster create-cluster --cluster-name "IsolatedCluster" --cluster-configuration "./IsolatedCluster.yaml" --suppress-validators ALL --rollback-on-failure false
+For example, pcluster create-cluster --cluster-name "IsolatedCluster" --cluster-configuration "./IsolatedCluster.yaml" --suppress-validators type:AdditionalIamPolicyValidator --rollback-on-failure false

     g.
 The sample ParallelCluster configuration file can be found in this directory by typing ‘cat IsolatedCluster.yaml’